signalfx/integrations/collectd-mysql/README.md

 | Database (within block) | The name of the MySQL database to monitor. | `Database "mysql_one"`|

 #### Note: Monitoring multiple instances
-The sample configuration file is configured to illustrate how to configure this plugin to monitor multiple databases, on the same host or on different hosts.
+The sample configuration file [`10-mysql.conf`](././10-mysql.conf) illustrates how to configure this plugin to monitor multiple databases, on the same host or on different hosts.

 To monitor just one database, include just one `Database` block and delete the others.